John Hafen House

 The John Hafen House is a historic house located at 1002 South Main Street in Springville, Utah.
 (Note: Although the official address of the John Hafen House is South Main Street in Springville, it is not accessible from that street.
-The house actually located immediately east of Utah State Route 51 (SR-51) on the north side of a short section of gravel road (designated as 950 South) that extends east from SR-51.
+The house is actually located immediately east of Utah State Route 51 (SR-51) on the north side of a short section of gravel road (designated as 950 South) that extends east from SR-51.
 While the roadway continues east from SR-51 all the way to South Main Street, it crosses a set of Union Pacific Railroad tracks.
 The level crossing is considered private and is most often blocked by a closed gate.)
 It is locally significant primarily for its association with Hafen, an important Mormon artist.

 Description and history

 The three-story brick and timber house was constructed in 1900, and was designed by architect Alberto Treganza for his friend John Hafen.

 It was listed on the National Register of Historic Places on July 23, 1982.